securitytxt/security-txt/draft-foudil-securitytxt.md

 ## No Implied Permission for Testing

-The presence of a security.txt file might be interpreted by researchers as providing permission to do security testing against that asset.
+The presence of a security.txt file might be interpreted by researchers as providing permission to do security testing against the domain or IP address where it is published, or products and services provided by the organization publishing the file.
 This might result in increased testing against an organization by researchers.
 On the other hand, a decision not to publish a security.txt file might be interpreted by the organization operating that website to be a way to signal to researchers